-I doubt under any constraints you will ever want to get the left one!
+We doubt that -under any circumistances- you will ever be getting the one on the left!
 Let’s see why.

-Another term is the “GIA Triple Excellent Diamond“, or “3 Excellent Diamonds” that you might hear when you shop from your local diamonds store, or even with some online vendors.
+Another term however is the “GIA XXX or Triple Excellent Diamond“, “3 Excellent Diamonds”; which you might hear frequently when you shop from your local diamond store (and even with some online vendors as well)

 What Are Diamonds Main Characteristics?

-When GIA assesses a diamond, they give it a grade in most of the above-mentioned characteristics, so in Cut for example, you have a complete Cut Grade Chart that contains 5 grades: Excellent, Very Good, Good, Fair, and Poor.
+When GIA experts assess a diamond, they grade it in almost all of the above-mentioned characteristics; when it comes to Cut, for instance, you have a complete Cut Grade Chart that contains 5 grades: Excellent, Very Good, Good, Fair, and Poor.

-Now for the term “Triple Excellent”, you need to know that some diamond salespeople came up with this convention when a diamond has 3 Excellent grades on Cut, Polish, and Symmetry.
+Now, for the term “Triple Excellent”, it means that a particular diamond has 3 Excellent grades on Cut, Polish, and Symmetry.

-Yes it’s that simple, Triple Excellent Diamond means that diamond has all Excellent on these three, and diamond sellers will brand it as “Triple Excellent diamond” and charge higher prices for such diamonds.
+Yes, it’s that simple, Triple Excellent Diamond means that a diamond has all Excellent on these three, and diamond sellers will brand it as “Triple Excellent diamond” and charge higher prices for such diamonds.